 How will you share notes with patients?

-- While most organizations implement OpenNotes electronically through patient portals, notes can also be printed at the end of a visit, or emailed or mailed to the patient at a later date.
+- While most organizations implement open notes electronically through patient portals, notes can also be printed at the end of a visit, emailed, or mailed to the patient later.

 - We strongly recommend reminding patients by email when a note is available.

-- We recommend offering clinicians the ability to keep a note “private” (though our experience is that fewer than 1% of notes are hidden, and the percentage drops over time as clinicians and patients gain comfort with the new practice).
-In these cases it’s important to communicate with patients about such decisions.
+- We recommend offering clinicians the ability to keep a note ‘private’ (though our experience is that fewer than 1% of notes are hidden, and the percentage drops over time as health professionals and patients gain comfort with the new practice).
+In such cases, it’s important to communicate with patients about such decisions.

 - It’s also important to develop a workflow to manage patients’ requests to change or amend their notes.
 NOTE: Very few patients contact the clinician’s office about something in the note, but among those who do, nearly 30% discovered an error in the record, suggesting an opportunity to improve safety.

 How will you facilitate amendments to the record?
-In most practices, changing a note is at the clinician’s discretion.
-Patients and families may catch clinically important mistakes in notes, or find lapses in follow up that, once rectified, improve safety.
-Clinicians can often use existing mechanisms to modify a note as they move from paper to electronic records; for example, through addenda or other institutional procedures.
+In most practices, changing a note is at the health professional’s discretion.
+Patients and families may catch clinically important mistakes in notes, or find lapses in follow ups that, once rectified, improve safety.
+Health professionals can often use existing mechanisms to modify a note as they move from paper to electronic records, for example, through addenda or other institutional procedures.